 I feel particularly sad when I get phone calls and messages from friends and readers asking for advice on different options for loans and where to find the best rates.
 In many of these conversations, my friends will admit they should have started earlier understanding how to pay for college and they should have done more research.

-It’s very frustrating for me knowing I could have helped these friends and readers more, but I couldn’t get their attention at the right time.
+It’s frustrating knowing I could have helped these friends and readers more, but I couldn’t get their attention at the right time.
 I know, people want to avoid dealing with topics that are difficult and unpleasant, but that doesn’t prevent the inevitable – that your child is going to college and you’ll have to pay for it, somehow.

-I recently posted an article on a chart that gives parents a quick look at what their EFC might be based on their adjusted gross income.
+I recently posted an article with a chart that gives parents a quick look at what their EFC might be based on their adjusted gross income.
 The flood of comments should be a warning to parents of 9th, 10th, & 11th graders – don’t delay in understanding the financial aid process, figuring out your EFC, and how to do research to find affordable colleges BEFORE your child applies.

 If you’re a parent of an 8th – 11th grader, read these comments and take action….